Timeshare Season Colors | Exchange Color Coding System

 Interval International uses the color red to represent weeks or seasons of high demand, yellow to represent weeks or seasons of average demand, and green to represent weeks or seasons of low demand.

-Regardless of what color of timeshare week you own, you will have to ability to use your week, exchange it, rent it out, or sell it.
+Regardless of what color of timeshare week you own, you will have to ability to use your week, exchange it or sell it.

 As I am sure you can imagine, having a red week will prove to have more benefits than owning a blue week.

 Let’s say that you own a red week at a highly seasonal timeshare resort... this means that you will be there when the weather is ideal for any outdoor activities you may want to partake in.

 But if you own a blue week at a highly seasonal timeshare resort, then you might be forced to take your vacation in a season where the weather is anything but ideal, sometimes forcing you to be confined to the inside of the resort.

 If you want to exchange your red week, you are in luck, because red weeks have the strongest trading power.
 Trying to exchange your blue week will prove to be more difficult though, as your trading power will be much more limited.